v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 11. In the details pane, double-click **Select when Preview Builds and Feature Updates are received**.

-12. In the **Select when Preview Builds and Feature Updates are received** window, configure the following:
+12. In the **Select when Preview Builds and Feature Updates are received** window, configure the following and then select **OK**:
      - Enabled: **Selected**
-     - Select the Windows readiness level for the updates you want to receive: **Semi-Annual Channel**

-13. Next to **After a Preview Build or a Feature Update is released, defer receiving it for this many days**, set the value to **10** and then select **OK**.
+     - How many days after a Feature Update is released would you like to defer the update before it is offered to the device?: **10**

-14. In the details pane, double-click **Select when Quality Updates are received**.
+13. In the details pane, double-click **Select when Quality Updates are received**.

-15. In the **Select when Quality Updates are received** window, configure the following and then select **OK**:
+14. In the **Select when Quality Updates are received** window, configure the following and then select **OK**:
      - Enabled: **Selected**
      - After a quality update is released, defer receiving it for this many days: **10**

+15. Close the Group Policy Management Editor.

-16. Close the Group Policy Management Editor.
+16. Close the Group Policy Management console.

+17. Sign out of SEA-SVR1.

 **Results**: After completing this exercise, you will have successfully configured Group Policy Objects to be later assigned to organizational units to manage Windows Update for Business settings.